princ3Cr0w/R/README.md

 ## Example R Code

-Here's a simple example of R code to calculate the mean and standard deviation of a dataset:
+Here's a simple example of R code to calculate the mean and standard deviation of a dataset and creating vectors:

 ```r
 # Create a sample dataset